Support the Cuban People vs. People to People Travel to Cuba

 - Volunteering with independent groups to do something like work in a school for underserved Cuban children.

-For more details and exact language from OFAC, go here.
+Go here for more details and exact language from OFAC.

 Get help planning your trip under Support for the Cuban People.